PaulWheatcroft/theCocktailShaker/README.md

 ## User Experience (UX)

+The customer of this site isn’t someone with a strong opinion of what they want, it’s for people who want to be inspired and surprised.

 2 sets of target personas have been identified:

 - Someone has some ingredients and wants to be inspired to make a cocktail